CiscoDevNet/terraform-provider-intersight/website/docs/d/appliance_setup_info.html.markdown

 managed object to display the next configuration that the user needs to complete when the user uses the Intersight Appliance next time.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_appliance_setup_info.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `build_type`:(string) Build type of the Intersight Appliance setup (e.g. release or debug).
 * `cloud_url`:(string) URL of the Intersight to which this Intersight Appliance is connected to.